National Broadcasting Services of Thailand: Radio stations

 Radio Thailand is the radio division of NBT.
-It was established on 25 February 1930 and currently comprises 5 AM, 6 FM radio stations and World Service, a foreign language international shortwave radio station launched on 20 October 1938.
+It was established on 25 February 1930.
+It currently comprises five AM and six FM radio stations, as well as World Service, a foreign language international shortwave radio station launched on 20 October 1938.

-Television Channels
+Television channels

 NBT TV

 NBT TV (or NBT (Digital) 2 HD), formerly TVT11, is the television division and free-to-air channel of NBT.

+NBT operated TV stations outside of Bangkok before launching there in 1985.
+It initiated its plan in 1962 in order to serve the regions.
+In 1966, the British Pye company won a technical supply contract for a station in Songhkla in the country's south while in 1977, its station in Khonkaen was damaged in a fire.
+Its station in Phuket was broadcasting in black and white as late as the early 1980s, when Channel 7 set up a station there.

-The broadcasting of TVT11 began on 11 July 1988, when TV9 (currently known as Modernine TV) split into two channels.
+In 1985, TVT started broadcasts in Bangkok, using a loan from the Japanese government's JICA.
+TVT11's broadcast started on 11 July 1988, when TV9 (currently known as Modernine TV) split into two channels.
 It was firstly aimed at viewers in the countryside.
 Some elements such as sex and violence are censored as NBT is one of the government departments under direct control.

 NBTTV is also available over the TrueVisions direct broadcast satellite platform on channel 5.
 Presently, it is broadcasting on channel 2.